Laminar post-stall wakes of tapered swept wings: Introduction

-For finite wings, three-dimensionality of the vortical wake structures results from the tip effects.
-Around the wing tip, a strong streamwise vortex is formed, yielding $3$-D wake formation with strong and complex nonlinear interactions \citep{Winkelman:AIAAJ80,Freymuth:AIAAJ87,Taira:JFM09,Zhang:JFM20,Neal:PRF23}.
+For finite wings, $3$-D wakes result from tip effects, as a strong streamwise vortex is formed rolling up around the wing tip. \citep{Winkelman:AIAAJ80,Freymuth:AIAAJ87,Toppings:JFM22}.
+While turbulence has an important influence on the $3$-D wake \citep{PandiMittal:POF19}, some of the core global flow structures remain coherent over a broad range of Reynolds numbers, including the quasi-spanwise midspan shedding and the tip vortex \citep{Neal:PRF23,Pandi:JFM23}.
 Tip vortices induce downwash inboard over the wing, which reduces the effective angle of attack near the tip, even suppressing stall formation \citep{Dong:EF20,Toppings:JFM21} and the wake shedding for low-aspect-ratio wings \citep{Taira:JFM09,Zhang:JFM20}.
-Moreover, the tip vortex has been extensively studied to reveal its influence on the wake dynamics, aerodynamic forces, and pitch moments \citep{Francis:JA79,Green:JFM91,Devenport:JFM96,Pelletier:JA00,Birch:JA04,Torres:AIAAJ04,Buchholz:JFM06,Yilmaz:JFM12,Ananda:AST15,He:TCFD17,Toppings:JFM21,Toppings:JFM22}.
-By understanding the tip vortex formation, evolution, and instability mechanisms, it is possible to develop control techniques to improve the aerodynamic performance around finite wings \citep{Gursul:AIAAJ18,Edstrand:JFM18b,Navrose:JFM19}.
+The tip vortex has been extensively studied to reveal its influence on the wake dynamics, aerodynamic forces, and pitch moments \citep{Francis:JA79,Green:JFM91,Devenport:JFM96,Pelletier:JA00,Birch:JA04,Torres:AIAAJ04,Buchholz:JFM06,Yilmaz:JFM12,Ananda:AST15,He:TCFD17}.
+Beyond understanding the tip vortex formation and evolution, a characterization of its instabilities has enabled the development of control techniques that improve the aerodynamic performance around finite wings \citep{Gursul:AIAAJ18,Edstrand:JFM18b,Navrose:JFM19}.

-Separated wakes are also affected by wing sweep, which stabilizes flow oscillations and reduces wake three-dimensionality \citep{Zhang:JFM20,Ribeiro:JFM22,Ribeiro:JFM23triglobal}.
-The flow over swept wings induces a spanwise flow component within the stalled region, significantly impacting wake characteristics \citep{Harper:64}.
-The stabilizing effect around laminar separated flows is related to the emergence of the sweep-induced spanwise flow in the stalled region \citep{Wygnanski:JA14,Ribeiro:JFM22}.
-For laminar flow regimes, a number of experimental and numerical efforts were carried out to examine the effects of backward and forward wing sweep in many different configurations \citep{Breitsamter:JA01,Yen:AIAAJ07,Zhang:JFM20b,Zhang:PRF22,Burtsev:JFM22,Ribeiro:JFM23triglobal}.